 Discover the Undiscovered in Aroostook County

 Aroostook County is Maine’s northernmost region and the largest county in the state.
 Bordering the provinces of Quebec and New Brunswick, Canada, the region encompasses 3.5 million acres of forested land and is larger than the states of Rhode Island and Connecticut combined.
-Popular destinations include Fort Kent, Madawaska and Caribou.
+Popular destinations include Fort Kent, Madawaska, and Caribou, each with a number of things to see and do.
 See the highlighted area on the map on this page for reference.

 Get A Taste of Maine

 With over 3.5 million acres of undeveloped land and towns that mimic those found in a storybook, you’ll love falling off the beaten path in Aroostook County, Maine.
 Known simply as “The County” or “Crown,” life in this northernmost region is a grandiose fusion of old-world charm blended to perfection with contemporary appeal.
 You’ll feel a bit like a time traveler as you enjoy amenities that are every bit present-day, while exploring quaint villages and years-old cultures that make it seem as if you have stepped back in time.